 “The success I wish for myself is most probably blocked by my fear.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-observation on why I am not successful enough